How to Make Congee (Rice Porridge)! This cozy comfort food is perfect for chilly weather, cleaning out the fridge, or fighting a cold.

 Tips & Tricks for Perfect Congee:

-Happy Eggs.
+Good-Quality Eggs.
 Though you can choose lots of toppings for congee, I think a good egg is a must.
-I most often pick up the happy egg co. eggs at my local Sprouts, but they’re also carried at Safeway, Kroger, Albertson’s and Walmart.
-Find them near you!

 Better Broth.
 The better your broth, the better your congee, and if there is any way for you to use a bone-based broth, I highly, HIGLY recommend that.
 I use this method to make it in my slow cooker, but you can also make it in an instant pot or on the stovetop.